steshaw19/multinational-retail-data-centralisation805/README.md

 4. `querying_the_data.md`: Provides a description of each required analysis, the SQL query used and the returned data summarised in tables and text in Markdown format.
 This information is organised by task and the original working SQL code file can be found at `querying_the_data.sql`.

-5. `EDA_%%%.ipynb`: Files beginning with EDA in the file name show exploratory data analysis and comments made during the data cleaning process.
+5. `EDA_%%%.ipynb`: Files beginning with EDA in the file name shows exploratory data analysis and comments made during the data cleaning process.

 ## Installation Instructions
 1. Clone the repository: `git clone https://github.com/steshaw19/multinational-retail-data-centralisation805`